justinlettau/sql-source-control/README.md

 # SQL Source Control
 `sql-source-control` is an open source CLI for scripting out SQL objects into a flat file structure for use with source control systems such as Git, SVN or Mercurial.
 Under the hood, `sql-source-control` discovers database objects and scripts them out using native database code.
-All SQL scripts are placed in the `sql-database` directory.
 From there, you can use you any source control CLI or GUI to commit to your source control system.

 Works with Microsoft SQL Server 2005 and higher.